pmarinova/pmarinova.github.io/_posts/2024-07-19-running-github-pages-gem-locally-part-two.md

 ---

 After my first attempt at [running the github-pages gem locally]({% post_url 2023-10-10-running-github-pages-gem-locally-with-docker %}), I realized that the docker image in the [pages-gem](https://github.com/github/pages-gem) repository is intended for development of the github-pages gem itself.
+The image contains the source of the github-pages gem and installs it from a local folder, which is not something you need if you only need to run a GitHub Pages site.

-For simply running the latest version of the github-pages gem from [rubygems.org](https://rubygems.org/), you can use a much simpler docker image.
+For simply running the latest version of the github-pages gem, you can use a docker image which installs the latest version of github-pages from [rubygems.org](https://rubygems.org/).

 The `Dockerfile` looks like this:

 ```dockerfile
 FROM ruby:3.3